UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

     ( is-closed-lower-neighborhood-leq-ℝ y x ε (pr2 ∘ H))
 ```

-### Tha canonical embedding from rational to real numbers is an isometry between metric spaces
+### The canonical embedding from rational to real numbers is an isometry between metric spaces

 ```agda
 is-isometry-metric-space-leq-real-ℚ :